-The Study will examine:
+The Study examines:

 - The procurement of Construction, Professional Services (including Architecture and Engineering), Standard Services, and Goods for the City,